E-007/E-007/README.md

 - 👋 Hi, I’m @E-007
 - 👀 I’m a beginner interested in Product Management
-- 💞️ I’m looking to collaborate on projects to grow my skills and enhance my portfolio
+- 💞️ I’m looking to collaborate on projects to grow my skills and create my portfolio
 - 📫 How to reach me - ekenebismarck@gmail.com

 <!---